asamuzaK/withExEditor/README.md

 ***

 ## Options in toobar button
-* You can choose the icon color, you can rename the label of the editor, and you can open Addon Manager from here.
+* You can choose the icon color, you can rename the label of the editor, and you can open Add-on Manager from here.